 Is there a family history of substance abuse?
-Addiction has a strong genetic component and children who have parents, grandparents or siblings who have struggled with some form of abuse or addiction are at greater risk for developing an addiction.
+Addiction has a strong genetic component and children who have parents, grandparents, or siblings who have struggled with some form of abuse or addiction are at greater risk of developing an addiction.
 In addition to genetics, there are environmental factors to consider including parenting and family dynamics.

 Teens that have little in the way of parental monitoring or supervision are at greater risk for developing substance abuse behaviors.
 Additionally, children who are subject to harsh or inconsistent punishment and have high levels of family conflict also are more likely to develop substance abuse and addiction issues.

 Is your child failing classes or having consistent academic and social problems at school?
 Teenagers who are struggling in school are more likely to be involved in drugs and alcohol.
-These chances become greater the longer the child has had problems at school.
-Some warning signs include truancy, an inability to bond with classmates and teachers and failing or poor grades.
+The chances become greater the longer the child has had problems at school.
+Some warning signs include truancy, an inability to bond with classmates and teachers, and failing or poor grades.

 “There are 3,500 board-certified physicians who specialize in addiction in the United States.
 The American Society of Addiction Medicine Web site has a “Find a Physician” feature on its homepage, and the American Academy of Child & Adolescent has a “Child and Adolescent Psychiatrist Finder” on its website.”